 How to Grill with Propane: Heat Zones

 Every grill has different temperature zones these vary with heat settings, venting, burner types and the basic shell of the grill has an influence as well.
-Above you will find an example of the temperature zones on my gas grill.
+Below you will find an example of the temperature zones on my gas grill.
 It has three burners that run vertically with heat diffusers on top of them.
 With all burners on high the temperatures range from 300 to 550 degrees.
 That’s a big variation, especially when you consider the spots are only a inches away from each other.
 This is why nobody can give you exact cooking times on any foods a grill is not like an oven that maintains a constant and even temperatures throughout.
 The upper rack temperatures range from 355 to 370 degrees again quite a variation when you consider it’s only about 8 inches off the lower rack.

 How to Grill with Propane: Temperature control: